(Social Work and Family Studies)

 Ryan R. Sheppard

-Assistant Professor of Sociology/Anthropology
+Associate Professor of Practice in Sociology/Anthropology

 family; gender; race/ethnicity; social movements; quantitative research